Geospatial Information Scientists and Technologists

 - Read and understand written information.

-- Express ideas clearly when speaking or writing.
+- Express ideas clearly when speaking and writing.

 - Use reasoning to discover answers to problems.